itsme-francesco/itsme-francesco/README.md

 #### I'm a Tech enthusiast, Blogger, self-taught Developer, and Pizza lover!

-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Inertia.js
 - 👯 I’m always looking to collaborate to Open Source projects
-- 🥅 2021 Goals: Switch to Headless
+- 🥅 2022 Goals: Release two eBooks and a couple of free plugin/themes for WordPress
 - ⚡ Fun fact: I love Cats and Parkour

 ### Connect with me: